theforeman/hammer-cli/doc/creating_commands.md

 Our new command has only one option so far.
 It's `-h` which is built in for every command by default.
 Option declaration is the same as in clamp so please read it's [documentation](https://github.com/mdub/clamp/#declaring-options) on that topic.
-However unlike in Clamp, the option accessors in Hammer are created with prefix 'option_', to avoid conflict with methods of the commands.
+However, unlike in Clamp, the option accessors in Hammer are created with prefix 'option_', to avoid conflict with methods of the commands.
 So to access value of an `--name` option you have to call `option_name()`